Neurodiversity: The Movement

 Posted Apr 18, 2020

 The term neurodiversity was coined by Judy Singer in 1998.
-A lot has changed in the two decades since she Singer published an essay about neurological difference in The Atlantic.
-The neurodiversity movement has burgeoned through grassroots organization among people interested in social change—and gradually making space for itself in government, research, and education.
+A lot has changed in the two decades since that first essay about neurological differences was published in The Atlantic.
+The neurodiversity movement has burgeoned through grassroots organization among people interested in social change.
+It's gradually making space for itself in government, research, and education.

 Philosophically, the neurodiversity movement is based on what we might call cerebral pluralism—the idea that each brain is different and some more different than others.
 Politically, the movement is aligned with dis/ability rights movements and is dedicated to eradicating stigmas associated with neurological difference, or neurodivergence, and in making it clear that a history of medical and social misunderstandings and maltreatment have caused a great deal of suffering and prevented a great deal of thriving among neurodivergent people.